-b) To establish a presence in the emerging Internet of Things and anti-counterfeiting markets
+b) To establish a presence in the emerging Internet of Things market

-The Internet of Things and anti-counterfeiting markets are booming.
-The ability to connect, communicate with, authenticate, and remotely manage an innumerable number of networked, automated devices and equipment via the Internet is becoming pervasive, from the factory floor to the hospital operating room to the residential basement, and regardless of whether the connected thing is a fridge or a wine bottle.
+The Internet of Things is booming.
+The ability to connect, communicate with, identify, and remotely manage an innumerable number of networked, automated devices and equipment via the Internet is becoming pervasive, from the factory floor to the hospital operating room to the residential basement, and regardless of whether the connected thing is a fridge or a smoke detector.
 The 2 main challenges are security and privacy.